Landing the Software Internship (Part 3: Interviews)

 Other Technical Interviews

 Startups have experimented with other forms of interviews over the past few years.
 If you're interviewing at a startup, you might expect a more diversified set of interviews.
 For example system design and debugging questions have become quite popular.
 System design questions don't involve coding.
 Rather, it covers how a candidate would architect an application and its APIs.
-A debugging interview usually involves the a codebase with a bug and a failing test.
+A debugging interview usually involves a codebase with a bug and a failing test.
 The candidate's job is to discover the cause of the bug and fix the code.

 - For system design interviews, I recommend learning how popular apps were architected.
 Focus on why engineers made their decisions and what tradeoffs they made.
 Reading engineering blogs is a great way to get started.